 To help you polish your credentials you can find some awesome tools in our free SoPro Toolkit.
 Anyone can understand email deliverability, but only those with the right tools at hand can put it into action.

-This checks every detail of your mail set-up – and then shows you exactly how it can be improved.
+This checks every detail of your mail set-up – and then shows you exactly how you can improve results.
 If deliverability is a curse this is the cure.
 The cure for issues such as HTML errors, low deliverability scores, spam terms, spam list scoring, DNS auth, validation, domain blacklisting, IP blacklisting and broken links.

 There are many paid tools out there on the market come nowhere near offering your mails the depth and accuracy of this free health check.
 (Hey, no names mentioned!)